ISO 179-1 How to Run a Charpy Pendulum Impact Test

-For specimen preparation we suggest the use of either our Motorized Notchvis or Automatic notcher, which together with the correct knife will allow the user to notch their samples correctly, according to the test standard.
+For specimen preparation we recommend either our Motorized Notchvis or Automatic notcher, which, together with the correct knife, will allow you to notch samples correctly, according to the Charpy ISO 179-1 test standard.

-To fully understand the test set-up, procedure, results and specimen preparation requirements, please refer to the standard which is available from the link below.
+To fully understand the test set-up, procedure, results and specimen preparation requirements, please refer to the standard.

 Impact resilience is one of the most important properties and cost-effective evaluations for material producers, both with respect to product development and quality control.
 As components could fail at stress levels well below the critical fracture stress, accurate determination of impact damage propagation is necessary.
 With the combined experience of CEAST, Instron® has more than 50 years experience in designing pendulum impact testing systems.